AlaskaAirlines/auro-formkit/components/datepicker/docs/partials/api.md

 #### in Dialog

-The component can be in a dialog
+The component can be in a dialog.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/inDialog.html) -->